Lessons in Demonstrating Return on Investment of Statewide Perinatal Health Improvement Initiatives

 Publish Date: 2018

-We've put together a small collection of social media graphics to help raise awareness about the importance of safe sleep.
-Download them to use on your own social channels and make sure to tag @NICHQ so we can like and share your post.
+We’ve put together a collection of social media posts and graphics that can be used to advance advocacy, protection, and promotion of evidence-based safe-sleep practices to ensure that all babies are sleeping safely.
+Access the toolkit to use on your own social channels and make sure to tag @NICHQ so we can like and share your post.